 Escorted Out by Armed Police and Denied Boarding

 Following Sandra’s refusal to travel alone, armed police officers formerly escorted the couple from the airport building and they were officially denied boarding.

 Kevin was understandably upset.
 He says, “As if we hadn’t been humiliated enough.
 It wasn’t until we had gone back out through customs that I was finally able to get a drink and chocolate bar.”

 Following his ordeal, Mr Beards was told by his doctor that his hypo episode is likely to have been caused by a combination of stress and lack of food and drink.

 The couple hope that nobody else with diabetes has to endure the experience that they went through.
 Two days after returning from the airport booked another holiday, departing from Leeds Bradford Airport.

 They found the situation so upsetting that they refuse to travel with TUI Airways again.

-After issuing court proceedings against the airline after they continued to ignore the claim, Bott and Co successfully recovered £710 for the couple.
+After issuing court proceedings against the airline after they continued to ignore the claim, Bott and Co successfully recovered £710 in flight compensation for the couple.